ishanjain28/s3-mongo-backup/README.md

 But If you provide a timezone of where ever you live, You can immdiately recognise which backup can be useful.

+To see how to provide Timezone offset, Please refer to [moment#utcOffset](http://momentjs.com/docs/#/manipulating/utc-offset/)

 # License

 MIT